aws-samples/reinvent2018-arc329-builders-workshop/README.md

 function returned: Hello world
 ```

 5\.
 PyWren uses the default Python logger to communicate progress back.
-Let's raise our log level in the current terminal session to WARNING:
+Let's raise our log level in the current terminal session to INFO before running the test-function so we can see the AWS Lambda activity:

 ```
-export PYWREN_LOGLEVEL=WARNING
+export PYWREN_LOGLEVEL=INFO
 ```

 6\.
 Time to test our Pywren function and see if our laptop can communicate appropriately with our AWS environment and use PyWren in the AWS Lambda function: